 5. Listen to your body.
 A pregnant body is doing incredible, amazing things- and quickly, at that.
 That said, lots of weird and unusual side effects seem to pop up.
 I very much believe that your body tells you things all day long, and it’s up to you to listen.
 I try to “listen” to what my body has to say and then do it.
 For example, I tried to feed my body what I was in the mood for, even if it was surprising.
 Who craves salads??
 But I made it a point to eat them any time I was in the mood, because I assumed it was my body’s way of telling me I needed more vegetables and nutrients.
 When my body was wiped out, I laid on the couch and shut my eyes for a few minutes, even if it meant I was unable to accomplish what I had intended to.

-What else would you add to this list?
+What else would you add to this list to help with pregnancy nausea?
 Please share your tips in the comments below!